niklaushirt/k8s_training/ALL RECENT_VM/JTC02 Kubernetes Labs_V1.3.md

 ```

+# THIS IS AN EXAMPLE - DO NOT EXECUTE THIS!

 > **IMPORTANT NOTE:** The example output of a command is prefixed by ">" in order to make it more distinguishable.
 >